thinkshout/ts_motif/README.md

 4. Run the scaffolding script to pull in the contents of the base-assets repository and organize theme: `composer scaffold`
 5. Run the naming script: `./update_theme_name.sh YOUR_THEME_NAME`
 6. Assuming you have already installed the site and have a database, enable the "ts_styleguide" module, or add it to `config/core.extension.yml`, and configure Drupal to use your new theme by visiting `admin/appearance` as a site admin, where you can enable it and set it to be the default.
+7. Enable the styleguide page at `admin/config/development/ts-styleguide`
-7. Run `nvm install`; `npm install`; `npm run build`
+8. Run `nvm install`; `npm install`; `npm run build`
-8. At this point the files will be in place, but some syntax needs to be updated.
+9. At this point the files will be in place, but some syntax needs to be updated.
 Expect the theme to be broken until you make the necessary syntax changes.
 Manual syntax change [instructions are in this google document](https://docs.google.com/document/d/1fcPiFEJXhuxIsAuVqjZZzsNzAc5bMx13uVbEsThg1xU/edit)

 You should now be able to see a starter styleguide at `/styleguide`.